 Political Context: A Party in Turmoil

-The alleged police blockade, whether real or imagined, became a symbol of the federal government’s perceived interference in opposition politics, further polarizing the political landscape.
+The alleged police blockade, real or imagined, became a symbol of federal government interference, further polarizing Nigeria’s political landscape.

 Public Skepticism and calls for Transparency